optsuite/optlib/README.md

 - [`StronglyConvex.lean`](Convex/Function/StronglyConvex.lean): the properties of strongly convex functions.
 (Part of this has been merged into mathlib) (see https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Analysis/Convex/Strong.lean)
 - Convex Cone and Carathéodory's theorem
 - Farkas Lemma
+- The definition and properties of line derivative for convex functions

 ### Function